OlsonTyler0/388-code/README.md

     Contains the utilities for the system.

 ## Setup

-1. Create a virtual environment and activate it:
+1. Create a virtual environment, you can use one already created or:
 ```bash
 python -m venv .venv
 source .venv/bin/activate  # On Windows: .venv\Scripts\activate